MANUFACTURER(S): North American Aviation - USA

 SPEED (MAX): 1,500 miles-per-hour (2,414 kilometers-per-hour; 1,303 knots)

 RANGE: 2,414 miles (3,885 kilometers; 2,098 nautical miles)

 CEILING: 53,199 feet (16,215 meters; 10.08 miles)

 RATE-OF-CLIMB: 39,900 feet-per-minute (12,162 meters-per-minute)

-Detailing the development and operational history of the North American YF-107 (Ultra Sabre) Research Testbed / Fighter-Bomber (1956)
+Detailing the development and operational history of the North American YF-107 (Ultra Sabre) Research / Fighter-Bomber Aircraft.

 The North American YF-107 "Ultra Sabre" prototype represented the final foray into military aviation for the North American Aircraft Corporation - the company responsible for such memorable aircraft as the P-51 "Mustang", the F-86 "Sabre", and the F-100 "Super Sabre" - all war veterans of different decades.
 Its outgoing work woudl center on an offshoot of the F-100 in the Super Sabre-inspired YF-107 design - an aircraft brought about by a United States Air Force (USAF) need for a Mach 2-capable nuclear delivery platform.